A General Framework for Joint Multi-State Models: Statistical Inference and Model Selection

-This expectation is approximated using Monte Carlo samples from the posterior \(p(\cdot \mid x, \theta)\), avoiding the need to evaluate the intractable marginal likelihood \(\mathcal{L}_\text{marginal}(\theta; x)\).
-This formulation naturally supports stochastic gradient ascent with MCMC-based posterior sampling and is amenable to minibatch parallelization across individuals, ensuring the convergence to a critical point.
-The update rule is as follows:
+This expectation is approximated using Monte Carlo samples from the posterior $p_\theta(\cdot \mid x)$, avoiding the need to evaluate the intractable marginal likelihood $\mathcal{L}_\mathrm{marginal}(\theta; x)$.
+To ensure the covariance matrices $Q$ and $R$ remain symmetric and positive-definite during optimization, we parametrize them using a $\log$-Cholesky decomposition of their inverse.
+By taking the logarithm of the diagonal elements of the Cholesky factors, we map the constrained covariance parameters to an unconstrained real-valued space, and avoid explicit matrix inversion for likelihood computation.
+This formulation naturally supports stochastic gradient ascent with Markov Chain Monte Carlo (MCMC)-based posterior sampling and enables parallelization across individuals, ensuring convergence to a critical point.
+The update rule is detailed in Algorithm~\ref{alg:sgd}.

-Preconditioning matrices may also be used, such as the Fisher Information Matrix in a natural gradient descent framework, or even specialized \textit{optimizers} such as Adam \citep{kingma2014adam}, NAdam \citep{dozat2016incorporating} or Adagrad \citep{duchi2011adaptive}.
-In particular, the Adam optimizer will be later used in our numerical experiments.
+Preconditioning matrices may also be used, such as the Fisher Information Matrix in a natural gradient ascent framework, or even specialized \emph{optimizers} such as Adam \citep{kingma2014adam}, NAdam \citep{dozat2016incorporating} or Adagrad \citep{duchi2011adaptive}.
+In particular, the Adam optimizer will later be used in our numerical experiments.
+Even if its properties do not meet our criteria for convergence, Adam still exhibits stable and smooth optimization trajectories, and is widely used in practical applications.